Telsey Advisory Group Reiterates Hibbett (HIBB) Outperform Recommendation

 What is the Fund Sentiment?

-There are 445 funds or institutions reporting positions in Hibbett.
-This is a decrease of 41 owner(s) or 8.44% in the last quarter.
-Average portfolio weight of all funds dedicated to HIBB is 0.06%, a decrease of 37.29%.
-Total shares owned by institutions decreased in the last three months by 1.75% to 14,164K shares.
-The put/call ratio of HIBB is 0.86, indicating a bullish outlook.
+There are 443 funds or institutions reporting positions in Hibbett.
+This is a decrease of 45 owner(s) or 9.22% in the last quarter.
+Average portfolio weight of all funds dedicated to HIBB is 0.06%, a decrease of 37.55%.
+Total shares owned by institutions decreased in the last three months by 3.07% to 14,069K shares.
+The put/call ratio of HIBB is 1.29, indicating a bearish outlook.

 What are Other Shareholders Doing?